openSUSE/news-o-o/_posts/2024/2024-10-07-leap-16-0-prealpha.md

 <h5>Involvement in branding and marketing efforts</h5>
 I'm very proud to announce fresh branding efforts and want to thank all the people who helped give Leap and Tumbleweed a new look.
 We plan to publish an article or a video about the changes, and further plans as we still have a surprise or two in our pocket.

 Do you want to help us on this front?
-Spread the news and feel free to join the #openSUSE_Marketing Telegram channel(https://t.me/openSUSE_Marketing)! https://en.opensuse.org/openSUSE:Marketing_team
+Spread the news and feel free to join the [openSUSE Marketing Team](https://en.opensuse.org/openSUSE:Marketing_team) in our [Telegram channel](https://t.me/openSUSE_Marketing).

 Many thanks to all who helped us to reach this point.